microsoft/vscode-docs/docs/remote/containers.md

 3. Install the [Remote Development extension pack](https://aka.ms/vscode-remote/download/extension).

+**Working with Git?** Here are two tips to consider:

+* If you are working with the same repository both locally in Windows and inside a container, be sure to set up consistent line endings.
+See [tips and tricks](/docs/remote/troubleshooting.md#resolving-git-line-ending-issues-in-containers-resulting-in-many-modified-files) for details.
+* If you clone using a Git credential manager, your container should already have access to your credentials!
+If you use SSH keys, you can also opt-in to sharing them.
+See [Sharing Git credentials with your container](#sharing-git-credentials-with-your-container) for details.

-The Remote - Containers extension supports two primary operating models:
+**Next Steps:** The Remote - Containers extension supports two primary operating models:

 * You can use a container as your [full-time development environment](#creating-a-devcontainerjson-file).
 * You can [attach to a running container](#attaching-to-running-containers) to inspect it.

-We will some quick starts on a container as your full-time development environment first.
+We will cover using a container as your full-time development environment first.

 ## Quick start: Try a dev container